wrglprmft/openHPI-Remote-Evaluation/README.md

 }

 ```
 The script comes without documentation and ‘as is’ and can in no way be considered an example of good Python programming.
-It also changes frequently as I can never decide if I like the current programme structure, let alone the output.
+It also changes frequently as I can never decide if I like the current program structure, let alone the output.
 It only uses standard modules, so you shouldn't have to ‘pip’.
 I have only tested with Python >= 3.10.